bjaec/bjaec/README.md

 # 💫 About Me:

-🧍‍♂️👨‍💻 I am currently working on building a personal website using HTML, CSS, & JavaScript <br><br>🏀  I am also working on a machine learning model predicting NBA players' performance based on past performance metrics
+🎶📱👨‍🍳 I am currently working on building a more interactive version of Spotify's AI DJ using Python and leveraging OpenAI's and Spotify's APIs <br><br>🏀  I am also working on a machine learning model predicting NBA players' performance based on past performance metrics

 # 💻 Tech Stack: